mhiramat/mincs/README.md

        stored under tempororary directory.

 * -X or --X11
        Export local X11 unix socket.
-This may require to disable xauth by xhost + (note this may be dangerous in multiuser env)
+If XAUTHORITY is defined, this exports it too. (no need to setup xhost)

 * -n or --net
        Use network namespace (IP address is assigned)